manojijthadani/chirp/docs/architecture_design.md

 ## Project Overview

 The API for Chirp enables developers to create services as individual threads.
 Each service runs in its own thread and is responsible for handling multiple tasks.
 Tasks are registered to a service using the `registerMsgHandler(..)` function that associates a unique message to a task.
 This function returns a `ChirpError::Error` code indicating success or failure.
 Once registered, these tasks are triggered when the service receives corresponding messages through the `postMsg(..)` call.

-Developers must ensure that the order and data types of parameters remain consistent between the `registerMsgHandler(..)` and `postMsg(..)` calls.
-If there is a mismatch, the helper methods will return `INVALID_ARGUMENTS` and a message will be provided in the debug log.
+Developers must ensure that the order and data types of parameters remain consistent between the handler passed to`registerMsgHandler(..)` and `postMsg(..)` calls.
+If there is a mismatch, the helper methods will return `INVALID_ARGUMENTS` at run time and a message will be provided in the debug log.
 Internally, each service manages an event queue to handle and dispatch messages to the appropriate task handlers.
 The tasks registered for a service are gauranteed to run on the same thread and in the order the messages came in.
 Hence all the tasks for a service are thread safe.

+Calls can be made to the chirp service ***synchronously too***.
+This allows the caller to block till the handler for the message is processed by the service.
+The Chirp Servce that must process the synchronous call must process all the messages in the queue that is ahead of the call and then process the synchronous call.
+Till then the caller will be blocked.
+Hence this feature must be used cautiosly.

-A timer can also be created on a chirp thread which asunchronously interrupts based on the duration provided by the user.
-The timer does not take up any additional threads for operation.
+A timer can also be created on a chirp thread which asynchronously interrupts based on the duration provided by the user. ***The timer does not take up any additional threads for operation***.
+A WatchDog capability has also been provided that can be used to check the health of the threads and provide alerts if the thread has been stuck for a while.

 Chirp is a C++20 library that provides a lightweight, thread-safe message-passing framework for building concurrent services.
-The framework enables developers to create services that communicate through asynchronous message passing, with support for type-safe message handlers and flexible argument passing.
+The framework enables developers to create services that communicate through asynchronous or synchronous message passing, with support for type-safe message handlers and flexible argument passing.

 ### Key Features
-- **Asynchronous Message Passing**: Services communicate through typed messages that are fast.
+- **Message Passing**: Services communicate through typed messages that are fast.
 - **Thread Safety**: Built-in synchronization mechanisms for concurrent access
 - **Type Safety**: Template-based message handlers with compile-time type checking
 - **Flexible Argument Passing**: Support for various C++ data types including containers.
 Parameters can be passed directly to the API's instead of containerising them.